 Maybe someone who doesn’t make a lot of noise and/or fidgets a lot? ?
 Mmm, maybe Sherlock Holmes, because I’m a fan of the books, and he’d probably find out why we are stuck in a place for 24 hours and how to escape.
 Because several of those hours would be on a grounded plane, as the longest non-stop flight as of October 2018 lasts about 19 hours (Singapore to Newark, New Jersey).

 Who is the most interesting person you’ve ever met while traveling?

-I would say Simon, the German guy my friends and I met in Macedonia, during our Balkan road trip in 2016.
-He’s mentioned in several of the blog posts about The Balkans, as we have traveled together in both Macedonia and Albania.
+I would say Simon, the German guy my friends and I met in North Macedonia, during our Balkan road trip in 2016.
+He’s mentioned in several of the blog posts about The Balkans, as we have traveled together in both North Macedonia and Albania.
 He was an old-school vegetarian traveler in his thirties, without a mobile phone even in his everyday life.
-And he was also a Political Science teacher, which lead to a lot of interesting conversations.
+And he was also a Political Science teacher, which leads to a lot of interesting conversations.

 If you found a magical genie who would only grant you one wish, what would it be?